precice/precice.github.io/content/docs/running/running-output-files.md

 Information per time window with number of coupling iterations etc. (only for implicit coupling).
 In case you use a quasi-Newton acceleration, this file also contains information on the state of the quasi-Newton system.

 An example file:

-{% version 2.3.0 %}
-Starting from preCICE version 2.3.0, the formatting of the numbers in these log files changed from an arbitrary to a fixed column width.
-{% endversion %}

 ```log
 TimeWindow  TotalIterations  Iterations  Convergence  QNColumns  DeletedQNColumns  DroppedQNColumns